Mohtaram Eskandari: Illness and death

-Mohtaram was hospitalized for some time after the arrest and advent of burning the leaflets due to the severity of the illness she had and doctors said surgery should be performed on the vertebral column's.
-She was suffering from the disease ever since childhood and also she was made fun of since her back was always bent, but at the last minutes of her life, she continued her efforts for women's equality and advised the women in the Patriotic Women’s Association not to leave a moment of their work for women and continue for gaining women rights.
+Mohtaram was hospitalised for some time after the arrest and advent of burning the leaflets due to the severity of the illness she had and doctors said surgery should be performed on the vertebral column's.
+She had had the disease ever since childhood and also she was made fun of since her back was always bent.
+Even while ill, she continued her efforts for women's equality and advised the women in the Patriotic Women's Association not to leave a moment of their work for women and continue gaining women's rights.

-Finally, Mohtaram Eskandari died in July 1924, when she was 29 years old.
+Eskandari died in July 1924, when she was 29 years old.
 Her death brought sorrow and sadness among those who distinguished and worked with her.

 Sediqeh Dowlatabadi wrote in the deed of Mohtaram:

-The late incident of losing Mohtaram Eskandari, has depressed me so much that I cannot explain it, because I know the great efforts of this brave Iranian girl and I conceive her loss as a great misfortune.
-Yes, her sacrifices were admirable.
-I will never forget that they repeatedly condemned her at the conferences.
-But she listened to everything and tried not to get herself distraught or upset.
-With steady steps and determination she continued her goals.
-In my life she was the first Iranian woman I have seen who never got tired in doing all she can to reach the goal she had in mind.
-I just hope that all the women of my homeland do not let the work of this respectable woman go away and that the foundation she had established will not break.